DOS Command Reference

 Command Syntax What it does

 WHICH WHICH command...
-Show which program a command name would run.
+Show the program that a command name runs.

-MEMORY MEMORY Report the shell's own internal memory use.
+MEMORY MEMORY Report the internal memory use of the shell.
 This is not MEM, the external memory report.

 External commands

-The rest of this page documents the programs in C:\DOS, one per section.
-They sit on the PATH, so you run them by name from any directory.
+The remainder of this page describes the programs in C:\DOS, one in each section.
+They are on the PATH.
+Thus you can run them by name from any directory.

 XCOPY